Download MATAplus Riders Guide (PDF)

 - Participate in a face-to-face interview with the MATAplus Compliance Specialist

-MATAplus Compliance Specialist will take the applicant’s for MATAplus I.D.
-Card, if applicable
+The MATAplus Compliance Specialist will take the applicant’s photo for a MATAplus identification card if applicable

-If necessary, be referred to undergo a functional assessment (same-day and location).
+If necessary, the applicant may be referred to undergo a functional assessment (same day and location).

 - Participate in a functional assessment with the Functional Assessment Specialist